wp-plugins/mobile-client-detection-plugin/readme.txt

 Set option $general_only=false; in case you should require more general result.

-The value 'desktop' can be (most likely) considered as a desktop PC - since there’s pretty much any popular mobile platform covered.
+The value 'desktop' can be (most likely) considered as a desktop PC - since thereâ€™s pretty much any popular mobile platform covered.

 = Which values can the query_var 'browser' return ? =
 ...

 = Does this plugin have any options ? =
-There’s currently 2 options:
+Thereâ€™s currently 2 options:
-$general_only = true/false – return only ‘mobile’ or ‘desktop’ instead of detail info
+$general_only = true/false â€“ return only â€˜mobileâ€™ or â€˜desktopâ€™ instead of detail info
-$footer_output = true/false – append output to footer (good for testing purposes)
+$footer_output = true/false â€“ append output to footer (good for testing purposes)

-The next version might add settings to the admin panel…
+The next version might add settings to the admin panelâ€¦

 == Screenshots ==

-There are no screenshots – since this plugin has no output.
+There are no screenshots â€“ since this plugin has no output.

 == Changelog ==
 = 0.5 =